kyeokabe/crackingCodingInterview/README.md

 [LC 1207](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/1207_UniqueNumberOfOccurrences.cpp) ...
 Easy problem.
 No real tricks.

 [LC 1208](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/1208_GetEqualSubstringsWithinBudget.cpp) ...
 Basically standard sliding window problem, but struggled much more than I should due to overthinking ptr1 termination conditions.

+[LC 39](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/39_CombinationSum.cpp) ...
+Got the answer correct the first time but a bit tricky.
+May not be able to solve on an off day.